SilverIce/JContainers/JC.md

 ```
 ### Config reading

 You wish to have all your mod config values to be stored somewhere (for ex. in `"Data/preset.txt"` file) so you could easy adjust them all by editing the file.
 Or you do not wish to hardcode all these values.
-File contains following info:
+JSON formatted file contains following information:

 ```json
 {